 I’ve recently started riding with a heart rate monitor and it’s been life-changing.
+I’ve also bought some new workout gear specifically for cycling (from a company like Cycology) and that’s also made a difference too.
 My workouts are appropriately difficult, I’m sweating, and I’m sleeping soundly again.
 I’m not sure I’ll need the HR training when I’m back to running but it’s certainly been amazing on the bike!

 2. Full body workouts (ahem, burpees) are amazing!